CDLUC3/dash/user-guide.md

 **Other Researchers** (not a University of California researcher or your campus is not a partner) can use [DataONE Dash](http://oneshare.cdlib.org).
 This instance is available to anyone, free of charge.
 Use your Google credentials to deposit data.

-### Data Visibility

-Data deposited into _any_ Dash instance is **visible throughout all of Dash**.
+**Note:** Data deposited into _any_ Dash instance is **visible throughout all of Dash**.
 For example, if you are a UC Merced researcher and use dash.ucmerced.edu to deposit data, your dataset will appear in search results for individuals looking for data via any of the Dash instances, regardless of campus affiliation.

 ***